-Marinating the chicken is key to allow the flavours to permeate deep within the meat, so don’t negate this step.
-A marinade is perhaps one of the simplest ways of imparting concentrated flavour and is really quick and easy.
-Marinating overnight is best, but several hours will do if time is short.
-To speed up the cooking time, spatchcock the chicken.
-If this step fills you with dread, by-pass it and roast the chicken as you normally would but increase the cooking time to 1 hour and 15 minutes.
-To check if the chicken is cooked through, pierce with a skewer.
+Marinating is key to getting flavour into the chicken so don’t negate this step.
+Overnight is best.
+To speed up the cooking time and ensure even cooking, spatchcock the chicken.
+Alternately, roast the chicken as you’d normally do but, increase the cooking time to 1 hour 15 minutes.
+To check if the chicken is cooked through, pierce with a skewer between the thigh and leg.
 The juices should run clear.

 1 garlic clove, bruised (crushed)

 zest and juice of 1 lemon (about 45ml)